-How to clean your iPhone's charging port
+Is your iPhone charging port gunked up?
+Here's how to clean it

 Flashlight - You'll need really good lighting to be able to see whether you've cleaned out the port enough.
 Even with a flashlight, it is still difficult to see into that tiny hole, but it helps.
 I used the flashlight feature on another iPhone since the light is bright and narrowly focused.
 It worked great.

 Toothpicks - This is going to be your main cleaning tool.
-You'll need a couple incase you break one.
+You'll need a couple in case you break one.
 Some people will tell you to use a paper clip or straight pin.
 I do not recommend shoving anything that hard or sharp into the charging port.
 Remember, there are little electronic pins in there.
 You don't want to scratch or otherwise damage them.
 A toothpick is more malleable, and so less likely to cause damage.
-Ideally, you should use the round tipped toothpicks because there is zero sharpness in those.
+Ideally, you should use flat toothpicks with rounded tips because there is zero sharpness in those.

 Cotton (optional) - It's not a bad idea to have the tiniest bit of cotton on the tip of your toothpick to help cushion the cleaning process.
 Keep in mind, however, that you may need to actively scrape that port, and too much cotton will be unhelpful in such a case.